temple (Buddhist)

 Camellia japonica 'Benimyorenji' (cultivar of common camellia)

-dilapidated temple, temple ruins, abandoned temple
+dilapidated temple

 Pheropsophus jessoensis (species of bombardier beetle)